aspose-note/Aspose.Note-Documentation/java/developer-guide/loading-saving-and-converting/conversion-of-onenote-documents-to-html/_index.md

 ---
+title: Convert OneNote to HTML in Java
-title: Conversion of OneNote Documents to HTML
+linktitle: Conversion of OneNote Documents to HTML
 type: docs
 weight: 40
 url: /java/conversion-of-onenote-documents-to-html/